 Interested in expanding your view of the world through an emphasis in the Comparative Study of Religions?
-Contact Program Coordinator Dr. Dunja Jelesijevic to learn more about pursuing a an emphasis or minor in the Comparative Study of Religions and review the Details tab on the Bachelor of Arts page for the course requirements.
+Contact Program Coordinator Dr. Dunja Jelesijevic to learn more about pursuing a an emphasis or minor in the Comparative Study of Religions.

 Students who pursue an emphasis in Comparative Study of Religions will accrue the following skills: